Analysis of wedge patterns with the

 ISO 12233 resolution test chart.

-Hyperbolic wedges are found in a number of other test charts, including the CIPA resolution chart, Imatest Enhanced and Extended eSFR ISO charts, and the IEEE Std 208 Video test chart (replacement for the EIA-1956 chart).
+Hyperbolic wedges are found in a number of other test charts, including the CIPA resolution chart and Imatest Enhanced and Extended eSFR ISO charts.

 Trapezoidal wedges (linear in spacing) are found in fewer charts, most notably the EIA-1956 video resolution test chart, which we do not recommend because its range of spatial frequencies is quite narrow and it has few other usable features.